project-graveyard/Self-Reference/README.md

 ## Technologies Used:
 * Python Flask for the backend.
-* Bootstrap for the frontend.
+* HTML, CSS and Bootstrap 4 for the frontend.

 Check out the site [here](https://self-reference.web.app)